Last updated on June 7th, 2023 at 11:01 am

 It’s important to have the front and back office represented in the meeting, so they can coordinate and get on the same page.

-Give everyone a copy of the Morning Production Meeting format as covered here, so they all know what’s expected of them and how it should run.
+Give everyone a copy of the Morning Production Meeting format (again, download it here) so they all know what’s expected of them and how it should run.

 Make sure they have everything they’ll need for the meeting.
 The Scheduling Coordinator should have a copy of the schedule for the day, and you should also have the charts of patients that are coming in.